Publish

 - Use Custom defined.

-- Click Show more scopes.
+- Click Show all scopes athe bototm.

 - Under Marketplace, tick the Manage scope.